- Soccer Referee Resources

 When checking-in the players be certain that the jersey number on the lineup is the same as the number on the shirt.
 And please look at the photos on the player passes!
 Does the person standing in front of you bear any resemblance to the photo?
 If not, hold the pass and show it to me.
 Do not return it to the player or coach.

-One last thing I'd like you to remember.
-I'm not picky about the exact blade of grass for free kicks far from goal, for offside restarts, etc. If the player is close, let her play.
+One last thing Id like you to remember.
+Im not picky about the exact blade of grass for free kicks far from goal, for offside restarts, etc. If the player is close, let her play.
 Show the player where to take the throw-in, and if she gets quite close let it go.
-But if she ignores your direction and goes 5-10 yards away after you pointed to the proper spot, then raise the flag.
+But if she ignores your direction and goes 10 yards away after you pointed to the proper spot, then raise the flag.

-Or if the keeper is punting the ball and reaches a few inches outside the penalty area just before kicking (clearly handling outside the area) don't raise the flag if the nearest opponent is many yards away.
+Or if the keeper is punting the ball and reaches barely a few inches outside the penalty area just before kicking (clearly handling outside the area) dont raise the flag if the nearest opponent is many yards away.
 Who cares?
-It's utterly trifling, so let them play.
+Its utterly trifling, so let them play.

-Gil Weber is a National Referee Emeritus, State Assessor, and Referee Instructor.
-He is also a contributor to the USSF's Advice to Referees (all editions), Laws of the Game Made Easy, the Guide for Fourth Officials, the Women's World Cup '99 Fouls and Misconduct video, You Make the Call, and other Federation referee educational programs.
+Gil Weber is a National Emeritus Referee, State Assessor.
+Referee Instructor, and Assignor.
+He was also a contributor to the USSFs Advice to Referee (first 11 editions), Laws of the Game Made Easy, the Guide for Fourth Officials, the Womens World Cup 1999 Fouls and Misconduct video, You Make the Call, and other Federation referee educational programs.

 Call for Papers